ssk-d/fireflutter/README.md

 - To enable push notification you must set `enableNotification: true` on main in `FireFlutter init()`.
 - Once enabled it will ask the user if they want to receive push notification in iOS.
 - For android it was done automatically.
-- By default it subscribe to `allTopic`.
+- By default it subscribes to `allTopic`.
 So you can use this topic to send to all users.
-- It also subscribe to `notification_post` when new comment is created under the user post it will receive notification.
+- It also subscribes to `notification_post` when new comment is created under the user post it will receive notification.
 - And `notification_comment` when a comment is created under the user comment it will receive notification also.
 - Push Notification includes